-Waubonsee Community College (111.), a public community college and Hispanic Serving Institution, is going through a multi-year transformation on how they educate, serve, and launch students into their futures.
+Waubonsee Community College (Ill.), a public community college and Hispanic Serving Institution, is going through a multi-year transformation on how they educate, serve, and launch students into their futures.
 As part of this, career development and academic advising services were merged and strategically integrated to actively engage with students' career goals from the beginning to the end of their time at the institution.
 All professional and faculty advisors have now been trained on theory, practice, and tools for both career development and academic advising.
 The new training and advising model focuses on values, skills, and the decision-making process of academic study and career pathways.
 The campus leadership has recognized the need to create new tracking metrics and set new goals in order to measure the effectiveness of their efforts.
-The launch of measuring retention outcomes will begin in Spring 2021 and coincide with the institution's shift to enrolling students as degree or non-degree seeking status.
-Through this new model, they anticipate students achieving higher rates of degree completion in a more timely manner.
-They predict this will also have an impact on student debt and overall economic mobility, which is particularly important for Waubonsee's high number of first-generation college students and Hispanic/Latinx students.
+[In Spring of 2021, Waubonsee implemented a survey to collect data on advising appointments.
+Survey results so far indicate that students are meeting with their advisor and understand how their major relates to career options which positively correlates with the High Impact Career Mobility practices as defined by the National Alumni Career Mobility Survey.
+Waubonsee has also begun a new partnership with InsideTrack/CAEL as part of a Title V grant to improve Latinx and Adult retention.
+All staff are undergoing Foundational Coach Training to build skill sets resulting in high impact interactions with students that in turn results in greater student retention and persistence.
+The results of this work will be tracked in a newly adopted Student Retention Technology Platform.